AhahaJade/AhahaJade.github.io/content/post/05_favorite_book/index.md

 ---
-title: My Favorite Book of 2023
+title: My Favorite Book in 2023
 subtitle: Living to Tell the Tale

 # Summary for listings and search engines